-A Return to Love by Marianne Williamson is a book on connecting with infinite love -God-, and finding strength and inner peace.
+A Return to Love teaches readers to connect with infinite love -God-, and find strength and inner peace.

 - You don’t need to follow a specific religion to experience God and infinite love